-Membership of the School of Business Curriculum Committee shall comprise four (4) members elected from the voting members of the School of Business, one (1) faculty member elected at-large from the voting members of the Academic Assembly, and one (1) School of Business student as voting members.
+Membership of the School of Business Curriculum Committee shall be comprised of three (3) members elected from the voting members of the School of Business, and one (1) School of Business student as voting members.
 The Registrar (or designee) and the Dean of the School of Business (or designee) are ex-officio and non-voting members.